ydchen17/meta4carers2care/README.md

 # README

-This repository contains the code and data used for the following paper:
+This repository contains part of the code and data used for the following paper:

 - Effectiveness of interventions to support carers of people with dementia in low- and middle-income countries: A systematic review and meta-analysis